 Regardless of how statists choose to promote Democratic Socialism, like Nationalist Socialism, it is nothing more than Marxist Socialism repackaged.
 Ultimately, it likewise seeks a centrally planned economy directed by a dominant-party state that controls economic production by way of taxation, regulation and income redistribution.

-Mustering in response to the current threat of tyranny, the Tea Party movement is the latest incarnation in the lineage of American Patriots serving a cause much greater than our own self-interest.
+Mustering in response to the threat of tyranny posed by the Obama regime, the Tea Party movement emerged as the latest incarnation in the lineage of American Patriots serving a cause much greater than our own self-interest.
 It is a direct ideological descendant of the Sons of Liberty who, in 1773, boarded three East India Company ships and threw 342 chests of tea into Boston Harbor, the first Tea Party.

-According to today’s Democratic Party, the Tea Party rank and file are an “angry mob” who are “waving their little tea bags” while they “bitterly cling to guns and religion.”
+According to Obama and his statist Democrat Party, the Tea Party rank and file are an “angry mob” who are “waving their little tea bags” while they “bitterly cling to guns and religion.”
 Indeed, the spirit of American Patriots is anathema to these statists.

 In fact, today’s Patriots are much like those of previous generations, from Anytown, USA.